-The exhibition will be held at META HOUSE in Phnom Penh on the 15th of August, 2019 - opening at 6PM.
-The exhibition will go for one month.
+The photo project and exhibition "I Want to Study", was held at META HOUSE in Phnom Penh, Cambodia on the 15th of August, 2019 and ran for one month.

 “I Want to Study”